 You’re going on vacation to Walt Disney World!
 The only problem?
 You’re not sure which attractions are right for you and your kiddos and you have questions.
 Which attractions are too intense for little ones?
-What rides do I really need a FastPass+ reservation for?
 What’s the disability access like for certain attractions?
+What can I expect from this attraction?
 We’re answering all those questions and more in our Everything You Need to Know attraction series with today’s focus on the Haunted Mansion at the Magic Kingdom!

 What is the Haunted Mansion?